 Discovering inspired solutions from the natural world.

-If anything in life has the power to inspire, it’s finding truths from the natural world around us that can enhance the way we live from there on.
-The Biology program is all about empowering you to do just that.
-You’ll benefit from the program’s small, dynamic lectures, which will give you the necessary theoretical foundation.
-And you’ll put that knowledge to the test in extensive laboratory, research and field work.
+If anything in life has the power to inspire, it’s finding truths from the natural world around us that can enhance the way we live.
+The biology program is all about empowering you to do just that.
+You’ll benefit from the program’s small, dynamic lectures, which will give you the theoretical knowledge that you'll apply in extensive laboratory, research and field work.
 You’ll work closely with our experienced and respected faculty, who are recognized leaders in the field and believe in a true mentoring relationship with their students.

 The Marian Difference